DeFiCh/metachain/docs/:300:MetaChain Protocol/:200:consensus.md

 Operating on a consensus-lite design via Proof-Of-Authority (PoA), the MetaChain embeds each EVM Block on the NativeChain.
 It relies on NativeChain peer-to-peer networking for block propagation.
-Connectivity between NativeChain and MetaChain is established through a common JSON-RPC secured within a trusted communication medium.
+Connectivity between NativeChain and MetaChain is established through JSON-RPC, secured within a trusted communication medium.

 ### Block Creation